jakubks/vibron/README.md

 ## Requirements

-The `vibron` is written in python3 and requires the following packages to be installed:
+The `vibron` package is written in python3 and requires the following packages to be installed:

 `numpy`